ibm-cloud-docs/Registry/registry_tutorial_workflow.md

       This error is because Container Image Security Enforcement determines that this deployment can't succeed because the `test` namespace is unable to pull images from your {{site.data.keyword.registrylong_notm}} namespace.
 The `default` Kubernetes namespace in an {{site.data.keyword.containerlong_notm}} cluster comes preconfigured with [image pull secrets](/docs/containers?topic=containers-registry#cluster_registry_auth) to pull images from {{site.data.keyword.registrylong_notm}}.
 However, these secrets aren't present in your new namespace.

-   2. Apply the configuration after Container Image Security Enforcement is removed from your cluster, then apply the configuration.
+   2. Apply the configuration after Container Image Security Enforcement is removed from your cluster.

       1. [Remove Container Image Security Enforcement](/docs/Registry?topic=Registry-security_enforce#remove).
       2. Apply the configuration by running the following command: